 - Standard affiliate commission rate and structure –

-The basic amount or percentage the average affiliate will earn for driving one qualifying action, it can be a PPA, PPC, revshare, that is entirely up to your consideration.
+The necessary amount or percentage the average affiliate will earn for driving one qualifying action, it can be a PPA, PPC, Revshare, that is entirely up to your consideration.

 - Performance incentive –